Trading Glass

 An engulfing candle completely covers the prior candle's range.
 This is not just a reversal signal -- it is a momentum shift.

 A bullish engulfing at a demand zone means the current candle's body fully engulfs the prior candle's body to the upside.
-This is one of the highest-conviction entry signals when it occurs at a point of interest.
+When it forms at a tested POI with above-average volume, the engulfing is one of the more readable rejection signals — but in isolation, hit rates are unremarkable.

 Doji at Structure